benjreinhart/secure-password-utilities/README.md

 # secure-password-utilities

-Zero-dependency utilities for generating secure password and pins.
+Zero-dependency utilities for generating secure passwords and pins.

 ## Usage